chpc-tech-eval/scc/tutorial1/README.md

 * **Portage** is a package management system originally created for and used by  [Gentoo Linux](https://www.gentoo.org/) and also by ChromeOS.
 Definitely not recommended for beginners.

 * **Source-Based**: [Linux From Scratch (LFS)](https://www.linuxfromscratch.org/) is a project that teaches you how to create your own Linux system from source code, using another Linux system.
 Learn how to install, configure and customize LFS and BLFS, and use tools for automation and management.
 Once you are **very** familiar with Linux, LFS is an excellent medium term side project that you peruse in you own time.
-Definitely not recommended for beginners.
+Only Linux experts need apply.

 ## OpenStack Instance Flavors